-Memory DIMM Group Placement and Guidelines
+Memory DIMM Group Placement and Guidelines (12-DIMM Boards)

 Memory is contained on cards that are referred to as DIMMs (dual in-line memory modules).
 Each individual memory or compute/memory blade can contain four, eight, or twelve DIMMs installed in DIMM slots located on the blade's node board.
+These twelve DIMM slots are organized into three groups of four DIMMs each, see Figure 6-10 on page 122.

-These twelve DIMM slots are organized into three groups of four DIMMs each, as shown in Figure 6-10.
+Important: DIMMs are installed one per DIMM slot, and must be installed in groups of four in the 12-DIMM boards.

-DIMMs are installed one per DIMM slot, and must be installed in groups of four.
-Figure 6-11 shows an example of the physical DIMM locations within the processor blade assembly.
+Figure 6-11 on page 123 shows an example of the physical DIMM locations within the processor blade assembly.

-Follow these guidelines when installing DIMM groups:
+Follow these guidelines when installing DIMM groups in the 12-DIMM boards: